End of Life

 For an experience that is common to us all, we are largely insulated from death.
 When death does hit close to home, many of us don’t know what to do.
 Even if we want to gather people together to grieve, tell stories, and remember those who have died, death often sends shock waves that rock family members and friends, making service planning difficult.

 It can be a great gift to have someone come alongside us as we walk in the shadow of death.
 Each person, family, and death experience will have different needs when it comes to end-of-life support.
-As a trained pastor with over a decade of experience, the accompaniment I am able to offer at the end of life extends beyond that of ceremony planning.
+As a trained pastor with over a decade of experience, the accompaniment I am able to offer at the end of life includes, and extends beyond, ceremony planning.

 Where Do we Start?